divegeek/memorable-numbers/README.md

 In the rest of my life, there are lots of phone numbers.
-In practice I keep them all in my phone so I never have to know what they are, but if I don't have my phone, I'm sunk, outside of a very small group of numbers that I keep memorized.
+In practice I keep them all in my phone so I never have to know what they are, but if I don't have my phone, I'm sunk, outside of a very small set of numbers that I keep memorized.

 So, what if we define a mapping from a dictionary of common words onto